sleepingkiwi/wordpress-docker/readme.md

 runs the latest WP version by default and links wp-content directory to a local version - in there is where you can add project code or create a git repo etc.

+Requires our [nginx-proxy](https://github.com/sleepingkiwi/nginx-proxy-docker) container to be running for the ssl functionality etc.

 ## usage

 - put it in to a directory